julsraemy/prezi/md/loud4ch-doctoral-examination.md

 </div>

 <!--

-key difference between IIIF and Linked Art: While software engineers often treat resources as JSON, overlooking the graph structure—which is acceptable for IIIF's focus on content interoperability and presentation—this approach limits Linked Art's ability to realise full semantic relationships and rich interconnections, highlighting the need to integrate semantic web principles.
+Acknowledge critiques on the balance between community practices and interoperability, explaining that it reflects the current adoption challenges of LOUD.
+Frame future research as addressing this balance, specifically through engagement with the Global South and enhancing semantic web integration.
  -->